Beat Earnings, Stock Still Drops 5%: What Happens Next in 12 Markets

 Data Quality Notes

-Excluded: Australia (8-year history, adjClose data quality issues), Thailand, Norway, and Switzerland all had fewer than 100 qualifying events, not enough for reliable event study statistics.
+Excluded: Australia (adjClose data quality issues), Thailand, Norway, and Switzerland all had fewer than 100 qualifying events.

 Takeaway

-"Buy the beat-and-dip" is a sound instinct that mostly doesn't work.
-The market's negative reaction to a genuine earnings beat typically contains real information about forward prospects.
-Buying against that information in the US, Canada, Japan, Europe, or Korea hasn't produced positive abnormal returns on average over the last 10–25 years.
+The sell-off is informative in the US, Japan, Brazil, and Sweden.
+The market's negative reaction to a genuine earnings beat in those markets typically contains real information about forward prospects.
+Buying against it has produced negative abnormal returns on average.

-Data note: Results use regional benchmark ETFs (SPY for US, INDA for India, EWJ for Japan, etc.).
+Data note: Results use local currency benchmarks (SPY for US, Sensex for India, Nikkei for Japan, TAIEX for Taiwan, etc.).
 Market cap floors applied per exchange.
 All CARs winsorized at 1st/99th percentile.

 Part of a series: Post-earnings dip mean reversion tested globally.
 See individual market studies: US, Taiwan, India.